-The Intranet Leadership Forum is specifically designed to help intranet teams deliver more successful and more valuable intranets.
+The Step Two Forum is specifically designed to help intranet teams deliver more successful and more valuable intranets.
 Membership provides many organisational benefits:

 - deliver a better and more valuable intranet

 - maximise benefits gained from existing intranet investment

 - achieve more with existing time and resources

 - gain access to the best thinking world wide on intranets

 - stop reinventing the wheel, by making use of proven ideas from other organisations

 - access specialist knowledge to supplement existing staff members, within existing budgets

 - increase team confidence and satisfaction, supporting motivation and continuity of team

 - reduce risks by avoiding mistakes already made by others